How Biden’s support for the All-Star Game boycott divided Democrats in Georgia

 Even if Biden does not suffer any broad political damage, Democrats in Georgia — a must-win state that hosts marquee gubernatorial and Senate races in 2022 — are in a more difficult position.

-The day the MLB announced its decision, Abrams released a statement on Twitter saying she was “disappointed” by the move.
+The day MLB announced its decision, Abrams released a statement on Twitter saying she was “disappointed” by the move.

 “As I have stated, I respect boycotts, although I don’t want to see Georgia families hurt by lost events and jobs,” she wrote.
 “Georgians targeted by voter suppression will be hurt as opportunities go to other states.”

-Warnock also released a statement last Friday calling the MLB decision “unfortunate.”
+Sen. Warnock also released a statement last Friday calling the MLB decision “unfortunate.”

 “It is my hope that businesses, athletes, and entertainers can protest this law not by leaving Georgia but by coming here and fighting voter suppression head on, and hand-in-hand with the community,” Warnock wrote.